Elevation Design

 - Define the Hold Reference.

-- Define the Auto Flow Edition.
+- Enable or disable Auto Flow Edition.

 - Set the pipe(s) new values.